 Early to mid-19th century Britain was a period of thriving industry and wealth.
 This enabled the middle classes the money and time to use dining as a way to impress and display their wealth.
 The idea of separate courses arrived in the 1850s, leading to the demand for an assortment of utensils which would distinguish the serving and eating of various food types.

 History of Fish Knives and Forks

-For manufactures of cutlery (cutlers) this was an amazing time as they were able to produce several hundred eating utensils in various design styles which could even incorporate additional materials to the handles to make then more aesthetically appealing.
-In the case of fish servers, knife blades were frequently embellished with piscatorial related engraved decoration.
+For manufacturers of cutlery (cutlers), this was a highly successful time, as they were able to produce several hundred eating utensils in various design styles which could even incorporate additional materials to the handles to make them more aesthetically appealing.
+In the case of fish servers, knife blades were frequently embellished with piscatorial-related engraved decoration.

-In the Victorian era fish servers and cutlery sets also made fabulous gifts.
-It was common place for brides to request fish services as gifts to add to their silver flatware collection as a dining table could be set with twenty-two or more different pieces at each place setting, each having a unique purpose for the banquet; I use the term banquet as it was quite common for these meals to last eight hours!
-Imagine expecting your dinner guests today to remain at the dining table for this length of time, it would be almost impossible.
+In the Victorian era, fish servers and cutlery sets also made fabulous gifts.
+It was common place for brides to request fish services as gifts to add to their silver flatware collection as a dining table could be set with twenty-two or more different pieces at each place setting, each having a unique purpose for the banquet; the term banquet is relevant, as it was quite common for these meals to last eight hours.

 This small table knife is specifically designed to facilitate the eating of fish.
 The knife blade has a curved sharp edge, perfect for sliding between the skin and flesh of the fish.
 The broad blade is a useful feature as it assists in lifting the fish to the fork, whilst keeping flakes in one piece.
 The blade terminates in a relatively sharp point which is useful to lift small bones away from the flesh.